Hammered Copper Strapping

 How quickly can I get something?

 As we are a custom company, each piece is made-to-order, therefore, we do not keep a standing inventory.
-Please contact us for our current lead time.
+Current Lead Time: 7 to 9 weeks (Updated 11-18-2024)..

 Will I receive shop drawings?